sophie3101/data_projects/doc/data_engineering_aws/redshift.md

+  Data may be cleansed and processed with Glue ETL jobs in the data lake, for example, and then hot data can be loaded into Redshift so that it can be queried via BI tools with optimal performance.
  There are various different types of Redshift nodes, and this figure below shows a Redshift cluster based on RA3 nodes
 ![](../images/redshift_cluster.png)
 -  leader node interfaces with client applications, receives and parses queries, and coordinates query execution on compute nodes